denten-books/plain-text/2-device.md

 ideal writer according to Spencer also strove to minimize the reader's mental exertion, following the law of what he called the "economy of composition:" to say as much as possible in the most concise and direct way.
-Poetry for Spencer was exemplary in this regard, in that it was able to adopt those habituated "symbols of thought" and "those methods of using them" that have proven themselves to be most effective through continuous use [@spencer_philosophy_1892].
+Poetry for Spencer was exemplary in that it habituated those "symbols of thought" and "methods of using them" that have proven themselves to be most effective through continuous use [@spencer_philosophy_1892].
 Spencer's ideal of literature was therefore of the most thrifty, economical kind.

 Shklovsky agreed with Spencer about the dynamics of everyday language, but not poetry.
-Poetry's did not facilitate communication, he argued, but disrupt it.
+Poetry does not facilitate communication, he argued, but disrupt it.
-Poets "arranged and processed" habituated material with the view of "resurrecting" the vitality of the word lost to everyday habituation [@shklovsky_voskreshenie_1914].
+Poets "arranged and processed" habituated material with the view of "resurrecting" the vitality of the word lost to everyday habituation .
 Estrangement or the "de-programming" of received trope constituted for Shklovsky the primary technique of aesthetic discourse.
 Poetic estrangement counterbalances the work of prosaic habituation, by which shorthand cliché replaces complex things and ideas.
-Thus, where everyday language follows the laws of conservation of energy, poetic language expands energy to belabor, make language difficult again [*zatrudnenie*], and prolong apprehension [*vospriiatie*].
-If for Spencer language was a labor-saving device, for Shklovsky poetry was labor-intensive.
+Thus, where everyday language follows the laws of conservation of energy, poetic language, according to Shklovsky, expands energy to belabor, to make language difficult again [*zatrudnenie*], and to prolong apprehension [*vospriiatie*] [@shklovsky_voskreshenie_1914].
+If for Spencer language was a labor-saving device and poetry its most economical expression, Shklovsky's idea of poetry was labor-intensive and extravagant.

 Any innovation in the linguistic sphere was, in the formalist view, bound to follow a cycle of habituation and renewal.
 With time, a literary device